bxparks/AUnit/tools/README.md

 fully qualified board name (`fqbn`) used by the arduino binary (e.g.
 "arduino:avr:nano:cpu=atmega328old").
-* The script can monitor the serial output of the board immediately after uploading the sketch using the `serial_monitor.py` helper script.
+* The script can monitor the serial output of the board immediately after uploading the sketch.
-* If the sketch is a unit test written in AUnit, the `serial_monitor.py` can parse the Serial output to determine if the unit test passed or failed.
+* If the sketch is a unit test written in AUnit, the `serial_monitor.py` helper script can parse the Serial output to determine if the unit test passed or failed.
 The shell script collects the results of multiple unit tests and prints a summary at the end.
 * If multiple `board:port` pairs are given using the `--boards` flag, then the entire set of `*.ino` files are run through the Arduino command line program for